SamuelCCStewart/SamuelCCStewart/README.md

 - 👀 I’m interested in finance, data, ML, and AI.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate.
-- 📫 How to reach me: direct message.
+- 📫 How to reach me: samuelccstewart@gmail.com

 <!---
 SamuelCCStewart/SamuelCCStewart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.